 Other areas of counselling I deal with

-I can also offer consultation and neuropsychological testing.
+I can also offer supervision, consultation and neuropsychological testing.

-If you would like to meet to discuss the possibility of therapy, an initial assessment will be 90 minutes long and will be £120.
+If you would like to meet to discuss the possibility of therapy, an initial assessment will be 50 minutes long and will be £100.
 At this appointment we will discuss the problem you would like help with and discuss options for therapy.
-Subsequent therapy sessions are 50 minutes long and cost £80.
+Subsequent therapy sessions are 50 minutes long and cost £100.
 I am registered with some health insurance providers.
-Couple sessions and other psychology services are charged at different rates to those quoted above.
+Other psychology services are charged at different rates to those quoted above.
 I am also available for supervision.

 Length of therapy can vary depending on the problem and type of therapy being used, however many people can start to see benefits after 3-6 sessions.
 This is affected by severity, individual differences and other factors.